 This DIY picture frame uses one piece of scrapbook paper and some Mod Podge for the main pattern, then a wood laser cut piece layered on top.
 I painted the laser cut piece and added Dimensional Magic for some interest.
 Any project where I can incorporate Dimensional Magic?
 I’m in!

-Are you ready to grab some wooden picture frames from the store and then try a DIY frame project?
-I've provided you with some ideas – now let me know what you try in the comments!
+Are you ready to grab some wooden picture frames from the store and then try these photo frame decoration ideas?
+I’ve provided you with some inspiration – now let me know what you try in the comments!